MohammedShetaya/AR_Video_Streaming/README.md

 This package is an API for WebRTC protocol, but in unity with the same browser implementation which gives a great benifit in using this protocol in unity AR and VR applications.
 This package is compitble with the browser API so it can be used to allow real-time, peer-to-peer, media exchange between unity-unity application or unity-browser application.
 A connection is established through a discovery and negotiation process called signaling.
 The signaling between two peers is not supported by WebRTC protocol because every peer is connecting to the Internet behind a [NAT](https://en.wikipedia.org/wiki/Network_address_translation) so each peer has no information about his public IP address therefore each peer cannot give his IP to the other peer.
 The solution for this is to use a signaling server.

 #### Signaling Server:
 The signaling server acts as an interface between the Unity Android application and the browser clients so they can Start sending signaling messages to each other.
-Using an HTTP server in this case would not help in the case of WebRTC as the signaling messages are being generated asyncrounosly, so it is optimal to use a WebSocket server.
+Using an HTTP server would not help in the case of WebRTC as the signaling messages are being generated asyncrounosly, so it is optimal to use a WebSocket server.
 WebSocket connection is statefull (FullDuplex) connection.
 Unlike the HTTP connection where the server cannot send responses to the client unless the client sends a request.
 Websocket servers can send and receive requests at any moment in the connection lifetime.
 In the case of WebRTC, the server will never know when a client will send a signaling message so it can be forwarded to the other client.

 #### Singnaling Process:
 1. The browser client sends and Offer message to the websocket server